 Most solar farms operate with PV panels.
 These panels operate using the photoelectric effect.
 They absorb photons from the sun and release free electrons.
 Capturing the electrons generates an electric current that you can use as electricity.

-By attaching electrical conductors to the positive and negative sides of the semiconductor, you form an electrical circuit.
-The electrons are captured in the electric current (electricity) produced by the circuit.
+You form an electrical circuit by attaching electrical conductors to the positive and negative sides of the semiconductor.
+The electrons are captured in the circuit’s electric current (electricity).Â

 Lastly, the electricity enters the distribution system.
-It may pass through a recloser, breaker, or disconnect switch and metering as well.
+It may also pass through a recloser, breaker, or disconnect switch and metering.
+Other components you might need include:

 - Batteries